Grawnya/ml_upskill/README.md

     * Accuracy: 0.375
     * Time Taken: 3.14 mins
 * Attempt 5: ran model again to see if shuffle still has a large impact
+    * Accuracy: 0.5
+    * Time Taken: 2.76 mins
+* Attempt 6: will investigate over/underfitting
+    * Realised that the data is overfitting but is slowly converging.
+This insinuates that with a much larger datatset than 20 images of each, they might eventually converge and the accuracy of the model will increase.